bucsspring2024/final-project-jl/README.md

 ## Project Description

 Making a copy of the game Balatro, a poker deckbuilder roguelike.
-Allows the user to take a deck starting with 52 cards and play poker hands to acquire chips, based on pre-determined combinations of chips and multiplier, which can be increased by acquiring "joker" cards from the shop in between rounds.
-Three rounds per stage, with increasing total chip requirements as you progress.
+Allows the user to take a deck starting with 52 cards and play poker hands to acquire chips, based on pre-determined combinations of chips and multiplier, which can be increased by acquiring tarot or planet cards from the shop in between rounds.
+Increasing total chip requirements as you progress.
 Money is acquired for each round completed.
 Special types of cards can be bought from the shop to increase multipliers for different types of hands, and to modify cards of the deck.

-I am very aware that this is already a game, I plan on remaking the game from scratch to the best of my ability.

 ***

 ## GUI Design